nexotc/nexotc-docs/docs/institutions/post-trade-compliance-and-reporting.md

 > 🔐 These logs prove **compliance** without disclosing counterparties, asset size or wallet addresses.

-## PDF Audit Reports
+## PDF Audit Reports (PDF, JSON)

-Institutions and internal teams can request:
+Both Individuals and Institutions can request:

 - Trade confirmations;
 - Compliance summaries;
 - Audit trails for internal, banking or legal use.

-> ⚠️ These are generated only on request through the Institutional Dashboard.
+> ⚠️ These are generated only on request through the Dashboard.

 ## Verification Tools